LiuTxxx/TPM-Helper/readme.md

 This repo consists of two TPM tools:
 ## 1. Counter Creation
-KV enclaves use TPM counters and assume counters are already created.
-This repo helps to create TPM counters in a proper way so that the created counters can be used by KV enclaves directly.
+ENGRAFT use TPM counters and assume counters are already created.
+This repo helps to create TPM counters in a proper way so that the created counters can be used by ENGRAFT directly.
-See https://github.com/teechain-dev/kv-enclave/blob/79ea5add366abed38fb2c984d80a921f2416c071/src/host/host_tpm_utils.cpp#L105 for the usage of TPM counters in KV enclaves.

 ### Compilation